BonelessPi/TaskManagingFinal/README.md

 1. Clone the Git repository to your local machine
 2. Make sure Docker and a recent version of Python
 3. Copy .env_sample and rename the new file .env
-4. Enter data for each of the fields in .env (remove the curly braces)
+4. Enter data for each of the fields in .env (and remove the curly braces around any values)
 5. Navigate to the main folder of the project and run `python run.py`.
 This will implicitly call `docker compose up -d`
 6. To destroy the docker compose stack and the database, run `python reset.py`